shubhamm69/GenerativeAI-Weather-Platform/README.md

 # Generative AI Weather Platform

-This project aims to create a Generative AI Weather Platform that integrates with IoT devices, specifically Arduino and DHT sensor, to sense humidity and temperature.
+This project aims to create a Generative AI Weather Platform that integrates with IoT devices, specifically ESP32 and DHT sensor, to sense humidity and temperature.

 ## Table of Contents